Metricwise

 You can test connections, refresh schemas, select visible tables, and control field visibility.

-Snowflake is visible in the app, but marked “Soon” while it is being finished.
+Snowflake is visible in the app and marked as “Soon” while support is being completed.

 Workspaces and team settings

-MetricWise supports Google sign in, workspaces, workspace switching and creation, member invites, role changes, and removals.
+MetricWise supports Google sign-in, workspaces, workspace switching, workspace creation, member invites, role changes, and removals.

 Admins can also manage plan details, query defaults, theme settings, and which models AI Search is allowed to use.